Medical expert of the article

 Treatment of albinism

 There is no treatment for albinism.
-Patients are at risk for developing skin cancer and should avoid sunlight, wear sunglasses with ultraviolet filtration and use sunscreen with SPF> 30
+Patients are at risk of developing skin cancer and should avoid sunlight, wear sunglasses with UV filtering and use sunscreen with SPF> 30